1960’s era picture of Roubidoux Spring courtesy of Jo Schaper

 In August 2014, the end of the line was waiting for us at 8,300’.
 By December, our team reached over 10,030’ and surveyed all the line.
 The achievements made from July to December in 2014 are significant, considering that the OCDA last pushed the line in 2012 to 8,300’ from its last end of line distance of 5,300’ in 2002.
 Team members spend enormous amounts of time and resources to achieve goals such as gathering scientific data, surveys, and samples that will be useful for years to come.
 24 team members coordinate regionally to help accomplish and document large and complicated dive projects.
 Steve Gridley, the Team Director, leads with wisdom and insight reminding us that the diver is our most important piece of equipment from which all other equipment is managed.
 We build our skills throughout the year so that when the spring visibility and flow is manageable, we’re ready to perform.
 This last push dive in 2014 is no exception to the accumulation of team skill and operations.
 Conditions held at Roubidoux with 15’-20’ visibility and 55º water temperatures.
 Flow was increasing throughout the day due to Friday rain, but was manageable.
 This proved helpful for Ben and Dirk as they exited with the flow for what proved to be a 15 hour 8 minute dive.
 As support divers, we plan and prepare for the arrival of our exploration divers, but do not know what they experience during their dive until they return to their first decompression stop.
 We knew that the dive was looking hopeful when they had not arrived by their first dive time at our initial meet and greet.
 When Chris Hill met Ben and Dirk at the 100’ decompression stop to check on them and to take excess gear, Ben promptly handed off an empty reel that had contained 1,200’ of line, followed by a fist pump and cheering through the regulator.
 This was a sure sign that line had been laid.
 After calculating some quick math, we could guess where the end of the line lay, but upon Ben and Dirk reaching the habitat for out of water decompression, we learned that they also managed to survey the line on their exit.
 Navigating the cave on scooters at the end of a long dive while operating survey equipment is very challenging.
 Roubidoux Spring has line set and surveyed to an astounding distance of 11,256’ with depths up to 270’.
 Ben and Dirk emerged at 12:30 am to an eager support team.
 By 1:30 am, we were sitting together at Denny’s, tired and cold, but honored to be a part of the history of Roubidoux Spring.
 With improved conditions and some real long weekends the system has now been pushed out to 11,528′ at a relatively modest depth of 145′.

-The new extended Roubidoux Spring map is currently unavailable.
+The new extended Roubidoux Spring map is available here.